 Key Market Stats:

 - Rents are still relatively affordable in Cleveland.
-In fact, nearly 60% of the housing units rent for less than $1,000 per month, signaling the potential for future annual increases.
+In fact, over 60% of the housing units rent for less than $1,500 per month.

-- Most affordable neighborhoods in Cleveland for renters include Kinsman, Woodland Hills, and Union-Miles Park where rents average about $515 per month.
+- Most affordable neighborhoods in Cleveland for renters include North Broadway, Mount Pleasant, and South Collinwood where rents are less than $850 per month.

-- Most expensive areas in Cleveland to rent in include the University, downtown Cleveland, and Industrial Valley neighborhoods where monthly rents range between $1,450 and $1,528.
+- Most expensive areas in Cleveland to rent include Downtown Cleveland, Hough, and Tremont where rents range between $2,250 and $2,550 per month.

 Reviewing historic price changes and affordability are two methods real estate investors use to decide whether or not to invest in a specific area.
 Short- and long-term price changes help guide investment strategy, while affordability is one way to gauge the potential demand for rental housing.